Siuan McGahan logo

 The Problem

-Constraints: The only information the app can access, is a daily .csv file from the program’s Outcome Tracker system.
-The app would have no capability to edit or amend the information in Outcome Tracker.
-Delivering value within these constraints was my challenge for this project.
+Constraints: The only information that we can access, is a daily .csv file export from the program’s Outcome Tracker system.
+Additionally there would be no opportunity to update the information in Outcome Tracker.

 The Ask: